Innovar-Healthcare/bridgelink-container/README.md

 <a name="using-docker-compose"></a>
 ## Using [`docker stack deploy`](https://docs.docker.com/engine/reference/commandline/stack_deploy/) or [`docker-compose`](https://github.com/docker/compose) [↑](#top)

 With `docker stack` or `docker-compose` you can easily setup and launch multiple related containers.
-For example you might want to launch both Connect *and* a PostgreSQL database to run alongside it.
+For example you might want to launch both BridgeLink *and* a PostgreSQL database to run alongside it.

 ```bash
 docker-compose -f stack.yml up